 For those working daily, being engaged with their job, company, and colleagues plays a crucial role in their overall satisfaction and experience.
 It improves work culture, boosts productivity, and builds healthy work and customer relationships.
 Highly engaged organizations get an average of 20% higher sales than those that are disengaged.

 In addition, employee engagement helps keep employee retention high and reduce employee turnover costs.
-Singapore calculations show that losing an outstanding employee can cost a company up to $20,000.
+Calculations show that losing an outstanding employee can cost a company up to $20,000.
 You don’t only have to go through the entire hiring process, but you actually lose a valuable asset of your company with all the experience and understanding of your company.

 Here are 5 proven ways to achieve employee engagement on a budget: